arkhn/fhir-river/app/README.md

   - MappingInfo

-    This component describes the UI displayed to show basic infos about a mapping in the SourceMappings component.
+    This component describes the UI displayed to show basic infos about a mapping in the ProjectMappings component.

   - MappingsTable

-    This is the table displayed in the SourceMappings component to list all the available mappings for the current source.
+    This is the table displayed in the ProjectMappings component to list all the available mappings for the current project.
 All lines are basically a MappingInfo component.

   - MappingsToolbar